apereo/cas/docs/cas-server-documentation/mfa/Configuring-Multifactor-Authentication-Triggers-Grouper.md

 {% include_cached casproperties.html properties="cas.authn.mfa.triggers.grouper" %}

-You may also consider externalizing the Grouper client condfiguration file by modifying `/src/main/resources/grouper.client.properties` to contain the following:
+You may also consider externalizing the Grouper client configuration file by modifying `/src/main/resources/grouper.client.properties` to contain the following:

 ```properties